kexD/cronparser/README.md

 # Build and Run Instructions

-Project is using gradle and kotlin, should be ok to run JDK8+, though I've personally built it on JDK11.
+Project is using gradle and kotlin, you will need to have JDK11 installed for this.

-Run `./gradlew clean build` to run the tests and build an artifact
+Run `./gradlew clean build` to run the tests and build artifacts.

 You can run the app itself in a few ways.
 You can open it in intelliJ and run Application.class (might need to add arguments to run configuration though)

-Simplier way would be to run it through gradle:
+Easier way would be to run it through gradle:
 `./gradlew run --args="'0 0 * * * /usr/bin/find'"`

 You can also build and run jar file like this: